Northeast Georgia Medical Center offers the latest, state-of-the-art treatment in gynecologic oncology, including:

 Minimally invasive surgery is performed through small incisions.
-Using specialized techniques, miniature cameras, tiny fiber-optic flashlights and high definition monitors, the entire operation requires only a stitch or two to close.
+Using specialized techniques, miniature cameras, tiny fiber-optic flashlights, and high-definition monitors, the entire operation requires only a stitch or two to close.
 This allows the patient to recover quickly with less pain and blood loss.

-In certain procedures, robotic surgery allows for a more aggressive cancer surgery in a minimally invasive manner with outcomes equivalent to open procedures.
+In certain procedures, robotic surgery allows for more aggressive cancer surgery in a minimally invasive manner with outcomes equivalent to open procedures.

-Research shows that ovarian cancer patients who receive IP Chemotherapy have a longer life expectancy.
-This leading edge chemotherapy technique is performed by giving chemotherapy directly into the abdomen.
+Research shows that ovarian cancer patients who receive IP chemotherapy have a longer life expectancy.
+This leading-edge chemotherapy technique is performed by giving chemotherapy directly into the abdomen.

 Radical trachelectomy is a new fertility preservation option offered at NGMC for cervical cancer patients.
 It is a complex surgical procedure that removes the cervix; parametrium, or the tissue adjacent to the cervix; pelvic lymph nodes; and a portion of the vagina, then connects the uterus to the vagina.
 A cerclage is also performed, which is a procedure that involves sewing the opening of the uterus closed to prevent preterm labor if a patient does become pregnant.

 Through an association with the largest group of Gynecological Oncologists in the United States, Northeast Georgia Medical Center has access to a variety of research trials and protocols in chemotherapy and surgical treatments.
 Offering clinical trials to patients provides the very latest and best treatment options available, significantly improving the care of cancer patients.
 View a list of our active clinical trials.